Maksym-Stakanov/popsicle-factory/README.md

 This a simple web-api that allows to do basic CRUD operations with Popsicles items.

-Web-Api is implemented using .Net 6, CFunctionalExtension, Clear Archtitecture and RESTfull api Design.
+Web-Api is implemented using .Net 6, CSharpFunctionalExtension, Clear Archtitecture and RESTfull api Design.

 In current version all operations can be tested using swagger.
 No UI WebApps added.